WMU students manage portfolio of real money

 - Students conduct fundamental analysis and write research reports on various investments, making recommendations to buy, sell or hold.

-- Students present their research to their classmates and their professor.
+- Students present their research to their classmates and their instructor.

 - Decisions to buy, sell or hold are made by a vote of the students.

 - Students report investment results to the WMU Foundation Investment Committee.